-"FAIL TO PREPARE, PREPARE TO FAIL"
+"FAIL TO PREPARE,

 For Skype, Hangouts and phone interviews, you can have these points sitting in front of you.

-If it is a face to face interview, re-read these points before it begins.
+If it is a face to face interview, re-read these points just before it begins.

-Re-write the job description in your own words.
+The next objective in your interview preparation is to re-write the job description in your own words.
 What do you think this job is and what do you know about it?
 This will allow you to relate the role to your experience and skills.

 One of the most important areas in your interview preparation, and why you are even considering looking for a new role is to write down your motivations for this job.
 Why do you want this job?
 We suggest you aim for 10 motivations.
 Step 1, 2 and 3 should help construct these motivations.
 Financial motivations are fine but they need to be low down your list.
 Your e-Frontiers Recruiter will be discussing these in initial engagements.